 Our programmes each have their own focus, but they’ll all help you manage your risk in a way that involves and empowers your team.
-Everyone has a part to play in staying safe online, and SafeStack Academy will help your team grow their security and privacy superpowers.
+Everyone has a part to play in staying safe online, and SafeStack Academy will help your team grow their cyber security and privacy superpowers.

-This programme gives your development team the skills they need to build security into their entire software development life cycle (SDLC).
+This programme gives your development team the skills they need to build cyber security into their entire software development life cycle (SDLC).

 This helps your organisation in a couple of key ways.

 Cyber security has an impact on every organisation, big or small — and security awareness education doesn’t need to be out of reach just because you don’t have a dedicated security or learning and development team.

 This programme makes it easy for smaller organisations to build their cyber security knowledge and skills, and the bite-sized courses — between 5 and 12 minutes long — are short enough that your team can fit them around whatever else they need to do, no sweat.